-3.5 Arguments Against Intellectual Property Rights
+2.7 Arguments Against Intellectual Property Rights

+Under what conditions can intellectual property rights be violated?
 Some scholars seem not to find anything wrong in violating other people's intellectual property rights.
-They offer some arguments to show that there is nothing with the practice.
+They offer some arguments to show that there is nothing wrong with the practice.
 Below are some of the reasons given to justify the violation of intellectual property rights.

-3.5.1 It involves Monopoly
+It involves Monopoly

 Opponents of intellectual property rights argue that it enhances monopoly as it gives one person or a group of persons so much power to dictate the prices of goods and services.
 From the economic point of view, monopolists ensure maximum exploitation of others in their quest to ensure maximum profit for themselves.
 Thus, eliminating intellectual property rights entails that there will be more and more competition for goods and services.
-When this is done, prices of goods will be lower and more and more people will afford essential goods.
-Holders of this view always give example with HIV/AIDS drugs.
-They hold that these drugs were quite exorbitant and mostly out of the reach of the poor people who needed them when their copyrights were held by one company.
+When this is done, prices of goods will be lower, and more and more people will afford essential goods.
+Holders of this view always give examples of HIV/AIDS drugs.
+They held that these drugs were quite exorbitant and mostly out of the reach of the poor people who needed them when their copyrights were held by one company.
 However, as others acquired the right to produce the drugs, their prices came down drastically.
-This afforded victims of HIV/AIDS the opportunity to access the drugs for their treatments.
+These afforded victims of HIV/AIDS the opportunity to access the drugs for their treatments.

-3.5.2 It Inhibits Progress and Development
+It Inhibits Progress and Development

-Most products that we know today did not achieve the perfection they have attained at a trial and in the hand of one individual or group alone.
-This was achieved through an elaborate system of trial and errors in which many people living in different ages and countries contributed aspects of the finished products we know and praise today.
+Most products that we know today did not achieve the perfection they have attained at a trial and in the hands of one individual or group alone.
+This was achieved through an elaborate system of trial and error in which many people living in different ages and countries contributed aspects of the finished products we know and praise today.
 Opponents argue that intellectual property right hinders such collaboration that will enhance progress and further development of a product or invention.

-3.5.3 Problem of Identifying all the Owners of Intellectual Property
+The problem of Identifying All the Owners of Intellectual Property

 As stated, most intellectual property is never the product of one person.
-They are products of accumulated years of research that involves many persons who live in many places and at different times.
-Werhane and Gorman (2005) capture this point thus: Intellectual property is almost always a result of a long history of scientific or technological development and numbers of networks of creativity, not the act of a single person or a group of people at one moment in time.
-So-called ownership of an idea is different from ownership of a piece of property, because the development of intellectual property is part of a historical, cultural, and scientific network, a
+They are products of accumulated years of research that involve many persons who live in many places and at different times.
+Werhane and Gorman (2005) capture this point thus:

+Intellectual property is almost always a result of a long history of scientific or technological development and a numbers of networks of creativity, not the act of a single person or a group of people at one moment in time.
+So-called ownership of an idea is different from ownership of a piece of property because the development of intellectual property is part of a historical, cultural, and scientific network, a system of the interchange of ideas.

-However, tradition has seen the right to the property being granted to one person or one group.
+However, tradition has seen the right to property being granted to one person or one group.
 Determining the proper group or person to be granted this right poses a major problem to moralists.
 Is the right to be given to the person who discovered the idea?
 Or to the person or company who developed the idea?
 Indeed, a single idea can have many discoverers that stretch centuries as well as many developers that stretch centuries.
-Opponents of intellectual property right hold that the impossibility of covering all these people in the intellectual property right means that those that are covered by it act unjustly if they receive patent protection for what they alone did not produce.
+Opponents of intellectual property rights hold that the impossibility of covering all these people in the intellectual property right means that those who are covered by it act unjustly if they receive patent protection for what they alone did not produce.

-3.5.6 Intellectual Property Cannot Be Owned
+Intellectual Property Cannot Be Owned